 Prelude: The dairy quality and safety initiatives of Milk SA are the responsibility of the Dairy Standard Agency (DSA), a non-profit company established by the industry.
-The DSA monitors and supports procedures that actively promote product compliance with product composition and food safety standards.
-This is a prerequisite for the growth of the dairy industry, as substandard products reaching the retail market can harm both the industry and the consumer.
-Promotion of compliance with standards relating to milk and other dairy products is a demanding and multi-dimensional task of the DSA, because of the involvement of regulations relating to product composition, food safety, animal health and welfare, animal feed, milking parlours, transportation of milk, processing plants and storage, all of which are regulated by different Acts which are managed in different government departments.
+The DSA monitors and supports procedures that actively promote product compliance with product composition and food safety standards (these functions are respectively driven by the Dairy Quality & Safety and Dairy Regulations & Standards projects of Milk SA).
+The monitoring and support are a prerequisite for the growth of the dairy industry, as substandard products reaching the retail market can harm both the industry and the consumer.
+Promotion of compliance with standards relating to milk and other dairy products is a demanding and multidimensional task of the DSA, because of the involvement of regulations relating to product composition, food safety, animal health and welfare, animal feed, milking parlours, transportation of milk, processing plants and storage, all of which are regulated by different Acts which are managed in different government departments.